Understanding Your Credit Score & It’s Importance

 - Mix of Credit: Having different types of credit- such as a mortgage or car payment.

-Your credit score will respond favorably to behavior patterns that indicate responsible credit management but if you find yourself with a low score there are always ways to improve.
-Paying your bills on-time, carrying balances of less than 30% of your borrowing limits, and taking out only as much credit as you need are all great ways to make sure your score stays high.
+Your credit score will respond favorably to behavior patterns that indicate responsible credit management, but if you find yourself with a low score, there are always ways to improve.
+Paying your bills on time, carrying balances of less than 30% of your borrowing limits, and taking out only as much credit as you need are all great ways to ensure your score stays high.

-Your financial wellness can’t be entirely summed up in a three-digit number, but understanding what factors determine your score and its importance are sure ways to help you build a healthy financial future.
+Your financial wellness can’t be entirely summed up in a three-digit number, but understanding what factors determine your score and its importance will help you build a healthy financial future.